SOURCE OF LIFE

 - Energy saving globes;

 - Energy efficient design of new buildings.

 Each week the students are involved in lessons involving The Arts.
 Where feasible, the School also accesses travelling performances or performers and 'Artist in Residence' opportunities through the Sandhurst Catholic Education Office.

-Each week the students are involved in lessons involving cultural immersion and learning Indonesian.
+Each week the students are involved in lessons involving cultural immersion and learning French.